Fatal Frame II: How to Use & Rebind Controls – Full Input Guide

 • Shoot / Take Photo: RT (R2)

-• Special Shot: RB (R1) – uses equipped special lens or Fatal Time abilities
+• Special Shot: RB (R1) – fires the equipped special filter/lens at the cost of willpower

 • Camera Obscura (lower camera / exit Camera Mode): LT (L2)